RodionJS/balance-deposit-calculator/README.md

-This is a simple web-application which have 2 tools:
-Balance Calculator calculates profit from deposit from initial deposit, annual deposit, lifetime and interest Second tool, Deposit Calculator, calculates the initial deposit needed for annual withdrawal of specified amount for certain lifetime and interest
+# Balance Deposit Calculator

+This is a tool to calculate the balance and required initial deposit for a specified annual withdrawal.

+## Features
+- Calculates balance growth
+- Determines required initial deposit